lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/tutorial-fields-with-args.md

 # ...
 ```

-To deal with the newly added `personas` field with arguments, Mirage allows us to write field resolvers in our Object Type Builders.
+To deal with the newly added `personas` field with arguments, Kimera allows us to write field resolvers in our Object Type Builders.

 ```javascript
 // ...